edk2-docs/edk-ii-package-maintainer-guidelines/edk2_inf_files.md

     single .C file into .C and .H files)
     * Removing a GUID, PROTOCOL or PPI that had a ```USAGE``` of
     ```CONSUMES``` or ```SOMETIMES_CONSUMES```
+    * Adding a GUID, PROTOCOL or PPI

 ## VERSION_STRING value

 The version number is used to track backward compatible changes to an EDK II
 module, such as adding a new function.
 The value should increment when new
 features are added, however,
 there are no hard and fast rules about the ```VERSION_STRING``` value.

 The value consists of a major number and an optional minor number.
-(Best
+Best
-practices suggest using both a major and minor number.)
+practices suggest using both a major and minor number.

 **Rationale**